Are you looking for an easy, family-friendly community science project? The Great Backyard Bird Count is for you!

 Anyone can participate, from beginning bird watchers to experts.
-It takes as little as 15 minutes.
+It takes as little as 15 minutes, or you can go wild and spend up to 4 days.
+You can do it at home or at your favorite birding location anywhere.
 It’s free, fun, and easy—and it helps the birds.

 The GBBC is jointly sponsored by the Cornell Lab of Ornithology and Audubon and is held every winter.
 You can learn more about the GBBC, learn about common winter birds, find out how kids can participate, view bird photos from GBBC participants, and much more at the Great Backyard Bird Count Web site.